sillsdev/TheCombine/README.md

 ### Prepare the Environment

-1. Set the environment variable `COMBINE_JWT_SECRET_KEY` to a string **containing at least 32 characters**, such as _This is a secret key that is longer_.
-Set it in your `.profile` (Linux or Mac 10.14-), your `.zprofile` (Mac 10.15+), or the _System_ app (Windows).
-2. If you want the email services to work you will need to set the following environment variables.
+1. If you want the email services to work you will need to set the following environment variables.
 These values must be kept secret, so ask your email administrator to supply them.
+Set them in your `.profile` (Linux or Mac 10.14-), your `.zprofile` (Mac 10.15+), or the _System_ app (Windows).

    - `COMBINE_SMTP_SERVER`
    - `COMBINE_SMTP_PORT`